Committed to Protecting Your Privacy

 A parent has missed the deadline to get their order form back, can they still order?

-All late orders are now dealt with online (with the exception of class groups) the parent will need to follow instructions on their order envelope.
-A late order administration fee may apply.
+All late orders are now dealt with online.
+The parent will need to follow instructions on their order proof.
+Postage fees will apply.

 Can I mix photographs within packs?